napicella/maven-repo/README.md

 # maven-repo
 Repo used as a super simple and cheap maven repo

-See link for a step to step guide: https://dzone.com/articles/using-github-as-maven-repository
+See link for a step by step guide: https://dzone.com/articles/using-github-as-maven-repository